Erika Henningsen: Early life and education

+Theatre

 In November 2014, she made her New York Philharmonic debut as Kim Ravenal in a staged concert production of Kern and Hammerstein's Show Boat.
 A live taping of the production later aired on PBS on October 16, 2015.

-Later that year, Henningsen starred as Beth in the musical Diner, based on Barry Levinson’s 1982 film of the same name with music and lyrics by Sheryl Crow.
+Later that year, Henningsen starred as Beth in the musical Diner, based on Barry Levinson's 1982 film of the same name with music and lyrics by Sheryl Crow.
 The musical, directed and choreographed by Kathleen Marshall, made its world premiere with a sold-out run at the Signature Theatre in Washington, D.C., from December 9, 2014, to January 25, 2015.
 She remained part of the production and its extended run when it was staged by the Delaware Theatre Company in December 2015.

 Henningsen made her Broadway debut as Fantine in the revival of Les Misérables on March 3, 2015.
 She has disclosed in interviews that she was about to file for unemployment when she learned she was cast as Fantine, which also happened to be the last role she played as an undergraduate at the University of Michigan, 11 months earlier.
 She is the youngest actress in Broadway history (to date) to portray the role of Fantine.
 She left the production along with fellow Les Misérables co-stars Ramin Karimloo and Samantha Hill on August 30, 2015, and was replaced by Memphis star Montego Glover.

 In the summer of 2016, Henningsen portrayed Ensign Nellie Forbush, opposite Ben Davis, in the Pittsburgh Civic Light Opera's production of South Pacific.

-In February 2017, she appeared in an Off-Broadway staged concert of Jerry Herman's musical Dear World as Nina with the York Theatre Company, starring alongside Tyne Daly, Alison Fraser, and Ann Harada.
+In February 2017, she appeared in an Off-Broadway staged concert of Jerry Herman's musical Dear World as Nina with York Theatre, starring alongside Tyne Daly, Alison Fraser, and Ann Harada.